 In 2001, the function was held at Carnegie Hall and the Master of Ceremonies was Roger Cossack, co-host of CNN’s Burden of Proof.
 Instead of only the top 250 largest firms being invited to participate, the nomination process was extended to the top 500 law firms in the United States.

 One year later, in 2002, Tom Brokaw was the guest speaker at the event held at the New York Palace.
 A special posthumous award was presented to honor Justice Oliver Wendell Holmes.
-Elizabeth Pugh, General Counsel for The Library of Congress accepted the award in memory of Justice Holmes.
+Elizabeth Pugh, General Counsel for the Library of Congress accepted the award in memory of Justice Holmes.
 In 2003 Tim Russert attended the event as the main speaker.
 A new association was forged with the Library of Congress.
 The event was held in the Great Hall in the Jefferson Building in Washington, D.C.

-A new award was presented for the Outstanding Reform in Law.
-The Judicial Council of California won the coveted prize and Justice Jim Ward of the California Court of Appeal accepted on behalf of the association.
+A new award was presented for Outstanding Reform in Law.
+The Judicial Council of California won the coveted prize and Justice Jim Ward of the California Court of Appeal accepted on behalf of the Council.
 The Committee on Jury Instructions won for its efforts to rewrite the civil and criminal jury instructions.
 Since California has the largest court system in the United States, this was a critically important task and will have an impact on its sister states.